josalhor/WebProjectOne/README.md

 Feel free to use `docker-compose exec web` to configure your container, users etc.

+You may want to use the file `web.env.secrets.example.sh` and rename it to `web.env.secrets.sh` after adding a NYT API KEY to develop better locally.

 ## Running the tests locally (without Travis)

 ```